 A well-designed leadership development program can produce a continual stream of knowledge about what is working and what is not working within your organization, its core systems, culture, and strategy.

-Any leadership coach worth his or her salt can tell you the critical obstacles getting in the way of higher performance within your organization.
-After a single round of coaching half-a-dozen clients within an organization, even the least experienced leadership coach can see the recurring challenges your people confront in trying to do their jobs.
+An experienced leadership coach who understand business and understand construction can tell you the critical obstacles getting in the way of higher performance within your organization.
+After a single round of coaching half-a-dozen clients within an organization, a skilled construction leadership coach can see the recurring challenges your people confront in trying to do their jobs.
 The silos.
 The politics and hidden agendas.
 The disconnects among senior management.
 The broken processes.
 The unclear goals and metrics.

 Those revelations are not only found in the verbalized complaints of the program participant.
 In fact, the most remarkable insights are more subtle than that.
 They are hidden within the leadership vision of the client themselves.

-You see, an effective leadership development program is more than a handful of hastily assembled, generic, big brand training courses designed by authors with no direct experience of your organization.
-The very best, most transformative leadership development programs are designed to fit the unique context of your organization – encompassing the special combination of core principles, processes and tools that ensure leadership success in your company.
+An effective construction leadership development program is more than a handful of hastily assembled, generic, big brand training courses designed by authors with no direct experience of your industry.
+The very best, most transformative leadership development programs are coaching-based and designed to fit the unique context of your organization – encompassing the special combination of core principles, processes and tools that ensure leadership success in your company and your industry.

 Co-authoring the leadership vision

-More than that, the very best leadership development programs involve a process of co-authoring between the company, the coach, and the client.
+More than that, the very best construction leadership development programs are built upon a process of co-authoring between the company, the coach, and the client.
 It is in that process of co-authoring that we find the most amazing wisdom about the way your team truly works.

-Co-authored leadership development programs begin with the defining of a target – a profile of ideal leadership established by the company, defining the kind of leaders needed in order to authentically and consistently manifest the envisioned culture and high-performance standards of the business.
+Co-authored construction leadership development programs begin with the defining of a target – a profile of ideal leadership established by the company, defining the kind of leaders needed in order to authentically and consistently manifest the envisioned culture and high-performance standards of the business.
 At Arrowhead, we call this a Target Leadership Profile.